den1k/subgraph/README.md

 ## Comparison with Datomic/Datascript

-MapGraph is designed to be used as a temporary store for data kept in [Datomic] or [Datascript].
+Subgraph is designed to be used as a temporary store for data kept in [Datomic] or [Datascript].

 [Datomic]: http://www.datomic.com/
 [Datascript]: https://github.com/tonsky/datascript

-MapGraph is different from Datomic/Datascript in the following ways:
+Subgraph is different from Datomic/Datascript in the following ways:

 * Schema only specifies unique identity attributes